edwardfraser2002/dev-codespaces-config-for-github-pages-v01/README.md

 To create a Jekyll project, run `jekyll new . --force`, and Jekyll will generate a project and its prerequisites in this directory based on [site template][site-template-path].

-To test your site locally, press `F1` and run task `live-serve`.
+To test your site locally, press `F1` and run task `jekyll serve`.
 This starts a Jekyll server and generate your static site.
 You should see the content in your favorite browser at [localhost:4000](http://localhost:4000).

 To experiment with this devcontainer, you can directly reference [@kosalanuwan's developer journal notes][journal-notes].